The license assures that the food is prepared and served in a safe and sanitary manner.

--License applications for a temporary establishment must be received by the health department at least five (5) business days before the event.
+-License applications and payment for a temporary establishment must be received by the health department at least five (5) business days before the event.

 –If the application is received less than 5 business days in advance of the event, there is an additional $80 late fee.